onestardao/WFGY/Polaris/experiments/README.md

 One sentence summary:

-> Polaris does not make the task smaller.
+> Polaris Protocol does not make the task smaller.
 It makes the task clearer. 🧠

 <details>
 <summary>Expand: What does this have to do with GPU cost?</summary>